fusorjs/dom/README.md

 - use functions for dynamic props/children
 - you should use props for context (context should be explicit, not hidden)
 - if component is dynamic, you should call it (update) to fully initialize its dynamic props/children
+- props objects can be applied multiple times (for performance, see button in html.ts), please place them before children for readability

 ## CHANGELOG